Tuesday, October 29, 2013

 of Far, Far Away.
 The

-homecoming.
-When Shrek and Fiona arrive as the citizens set to greet them, no one would believe them for their sight that their little girl has changed and that their new son-in-law is an ogre.
+When Shrek and Fiona arrive as the citizens set to greet them, no one believes them for their sight that their little girl has changed and that their new son-in-law is an ogre.

 Little did Shrek and Fiona know that their marriage had thwarted her father's plans for her future, not to mention his own.
 Now the King must turn to the Fairy Godmother and her son Prince Charming in a plot to separate Shrek and Fiona and hire a pussy cat assassin named Puss in Boots to kill Shrek.